BifrostXR/Pulse/README.md

 # Troubleshooting

 Please report any bugs in the issues tab!
-For assistance please feel free to reach out on our Discord server.